Legality of incest: Malaysia

-In Malaysia, it is incest to have sexual intercourse with a person who under the law, religion, custom or usage that applies to the person he or she is not permitted to marry on account of their relationship.
+In Malaysia, it is illegal to have sexual intercourse with a person who under the law, religion, custom or usage that applies to the person he or she is not permitted to marry on account of their relationship.

 In addition to whipping, persons convicted of incest face a minimum sentence of six years' imprisonment and a maximum sentence of 20 years' imprisonment.
 It is a defense against the charge if the person did not know the relationship was not permitted or if the sexual intercourse was done without his or her consent.
 Girls below the age of 16 and boys below the age of 13 are deemed to be incapable of giving consent.
 (The age of consent for sex in Malaysia is 16 for both sexes.)

 While it is unclear to which family members the incest law applies, a verdict from the High Court in Sabah and Sarawak in 2011 provided some indication about the sentencing guidelines.
 It described incest as a "heinous crime" but that the degree of kinship between the parties dictates the "level of repulsion" which the court translates into a sentence imposed.
 The verdict said the worst on such a scale is incest committed by a father to his biological daughter or a brother to his biological sister, and that such offenders should receive the harshest sentence.
 It said an uncle and his maternal niece committing incest is not on that same level and, if there was no violence involved, the length of the sentence should reflect it.

 There are more severe sentences for those who commit incest through rape.
 The offence of incestuous rape is punishable with not less than eight years' imprisonment and not more than 30 years' imprisonment.
 In addition, those convicted receive not less than 10 strokes.

 Malaysian law also considers sexual intercourse with the stepfamily to be incestuous.